Task-Robust Model-Agnostic Meta-Learning: Introduction

-There also exist many works outside of meta-learning that have considered min-max optimization problems of the stochastic finite-sum form we will discuss.
-In the context of distributionally robust optimization, \citet{shalev2016minimizing} and \citet{sinha2017certifying} argued that minimizing the maximal loss of a model over a set of possible distributions can provide better generalization performance than minimizing the average loss.
-When each function being summed is convex, \citet{nemirovski2009robust} showed that stochastic mirror descent-ascent algorithm achieves the asymptotically optimal $\mathcal{O}(\epsilon^{-2})$ rate of convergence to an $\epsilon$-accurate solution.
-The literature has treated the case when the outer minimization problem is nonconvex far less thoroughly. \citet{rafique2018non} proposed a stochastic inexact proximal point method that attains $\tilde{\mathcal{O}}(\epsilon^{-6})$ convergence in terms of the outer minimization problem when that problem is nonsmooth and weakly convex, while \citet{qian2019robust} showed $\tilde{\mathcal{O}}(\epsilon^{-4})$ convergence for a smooth problem.
-Also, \citet{chen2017robust} and \citet{jin2019minmax} analyzed first order methods that improve on this convergence rate but rely on an oracle to solve the inner maximization.
-In contrast, neither the smoothness nor oracle assumptions apply to our setting.
+Many works outside meta-learning have considered min-max optimization problems of the finite-sum form discussed here.
+In the context of distributionally-robust optimization, \citet{shalev2016minimizing} and \citet{duchi2018learning} argued that minimizing the maximal loss over a set of possible distributions can provide better generalization performance than minimizing the average loss.
+While \citet{nemirovski2009robust} showed that the stochastic mirror descent-ascent algorithm achieves the asymptotically optimal $\mathcal{O}(\epsilon^{-2})$ convergence rate to an $\epsilon$-accurate solution in the convex setting, the literature is less established for nonconvex problems. \citet{rafique2018non} proposed a stochastic inexact proximal point method that attains $\tilde{\mathcal{O}}(\epsilon^{-6})$ convergence in terms of the outer minimization problem when that problem is nonsmooth and weakly convex, while \citet{qian2019robust} showed $\tilde{\mathcal{O}}(\epsilon^{-4})$ convergence when the outer problem is smooth and strongly convex.
+In the deterministic case, \citet{nouiehed2019solving} demonstrated an $\tilde{\mathcal{O}}(\epsilon^{-3.5})$ convergence rate to an $\epsilon$-first-order Nash equilibrium for a gradient descent-ascent algorithm.
+Also, \citet{chen2017robust} and \citet{jin2019minmax} analyzed first order methods that improve on these rates but rely on an oracle to solve the inner maximization.